Ahn Hyeon-beom

-Ahn Hyeon-beom (born 21 December 1994) is a South Korean football player who plays for Suwon FC on loan from Jeonbuk Hyundai Motors in K League 1.
+Ahn Hyeon-beom (born 21 December 1994) is a South Korean football player who plays for Busan IPark in K League 2.

 Early life

 Ahn was born in Seoul.
 He studied at Dongguk University.

 Club career

 Ahn joined Ulsan Hyundai in 2015 and made his league debut against FC Seoul on 8 March 2015.

 In 2016, Ahn would join Jeju SK FC, (then called Jeju United) recording 165 appearances.
 While doing mandatory military service, Ahn played for Asan Mugunghwa although still under contract with Jeju.

 Ahn joined Jeonbuk on a free from Jeju in 2023.
 He is currently on loan at Suwon FC.

 International career

 He was a member of the South Korea national U-20 team for the 2015 Toulon Tournament.

 Ahn Hyeon-beom was called up to the South Korea national football team in 2023, making his debut for the national side in a 1-0 loss against Peru, being substituted for Na Sang-ho in the 85th minute.